+Worship leaders: we’ve gotten really good at leading songs but not leading worship.
 But for us to see the breakthrough we want to see, we need to grow as leaders.
 Why?
 Because we are leading a post-Christian people.
 There are people in our churches who have never been to church.
-They don’t know the Gospel and they don’t know what to do in worship.
+They don’t know the Gospel and they don’t know what worship singing is all about.

 And here are some ways a worship leader can increase their leadership and be a catalyst for change:

-Anything you would add to this list?
+Anything you would add to this list about leading worship?
 Love to hear from you.